Test-Time Mixup Augmentation for Data and Class-Specific Uncertainty Estimation in Deep Learning Image Classification: Experiments

 Fig.~\ref{fig:tsne_cifar100} illustrates tSNE feature distributions of the sampled training and validation data in CIFAR-100.
 Unlike ISIC-18, the feature distribution of CIFAR-100 has almost no overlap between the classes, and the data of each class are densely distributed.
-This implies that it can be expected that the TTMA-CDU will provide only information about class similarity, rather than class confusion.
+This implies that it can be expected that TTMA-CSU will provide only information about class similarity, rather than class confusion.

-Fig.\ref{fig:bccsu_ex_cifar100} presents the images of five low TTMA-CDU classes and five high TTMA-CDU classes for five CIFAR-100 test data.
-It can be observed that the classes with low TTMA-CDU (1) belong to the same super-class, e.g., lion-tiger and baby-boy, or (2) belong to different classes but have similar appearances in terms of color and texture, e.g., orange-sunflower, lion-crab, and rose-lobster.
-In contrast, the high TTMA-CDU classes include classes with different super-classes and appearances, e.g., lion-cup, baby-train, and rose-shark.
-Fig.\ref{fig:bccsu_box_cifar100} shows boxplots of (a) TTMA-CDU and (b) AFD for the "orange" class.
-It can be observed that the low TTMA-CDU classes include (1) classes of the same super-class, e.g., apple and pear, and (2) classes with similar color appearances, e.g., sunflower and chair.
+Fig.\ref{fig:bccsu_ex_cifar100} presents the images of five low TTMA-CSU classes and five high TTMA-CSU classes for five CIFAR-100 test data.
+It can be observed that the classes with low TTMA-CSU (1) belong to the same super-class, e.g., lion-tiger and baby-boy, or (2) belong to different classes but have similar appearances in terms of color and texture, e.g., orange-sunflower, lion-crab, and rose-lobster.
+In contrast, the high TTMA-CSU classes include classes with different super-classes and appearances, e.g., lion-cup, baby-train, and rose-shark.
+Fig.\ref{fig:bccsu_box_cifar100} shows boxplots of (a) TTMA-CSU and (b) AFD for the "orange" class.
+It can be observed that the low TTMA-CSU classes include (1) classes of the same super-class, e.g., apple and pear, and (2) classes with similar color appearances, e.g., sunflower and chair.
 On the other hand, the low AFD classes include (1) classes of the same super-class, e.g., apple and pear, and (2) classes of a similar round shape, e.g., sweet pepper, hamster, and bowl.
-This confirms that the proposed TTMA-CDU provides information on class similarity in a similar manner to AFD for a dataset without class confusion.
+This confirms that the proposed TTMA-CSU provides information on class similarity in a similar manner to AFD for a dataset without class confusion.